 Foreign Securities - Investing in foreign securities presents certain risks that are not present in domestic securities.
 For example, investments in foreign and emerging markets present special risks including currency fluctuation, the potential for diplomatic and political instability, regulatory and liquidity risks, foreign taxation and differences in auditing and other financial standards.
-In addition to the greater exposure to the risks of foreign investing, emerging markets present considerable additional risks, including potential instability of emerging market countries and the increased susceptibility of emerging market events.
+In addition to the greater exposure to the risks of foreign investing, emerging markets present considerable additional risks, including potential instability of emerging market countries and the increased susceptibility of emerging market economies to financial, economic and market events.

 Money Market Risk - An investment in a Money Market Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Although the fund seeks to preserve the value of your investment at \$1.00 per share, it is possible to lose money by investing in the fund.
+Although the fund seeks to preserve the value of your ADV Part 2A Appendix 1 investment at \$1.00 per share, it is possible to lose money by investing in the fund.
 Yields will vary.
 Yield quotations more closely reflect the current earnings of the fund than the total return.